d9pouces/django-floor/doc/source/newproject.rst

   | Initial version [0.1]
   | Root project path [.] .

 * install scripts in your path.
-Five scripts will be installed:
+Several scripts will be installed:

   * myproject-django: access to all Django admin commands,
   * myproject-celery: run any Celery command,